AbhaySingh-ml/Kaggle_model_Titanic/README.md

 # 🛳️ Titanic - Machine Learning from Disaster

-Tpject is part of the **Kaggle Titanic: Machine Learning from Disaster** competition.
+Tpjct is part of the **Kaggle Titanic: Machine Learning from Disaster** competition.
 It aims to predict whether a passenger survived or not based on features such as age, sex, class, and more.
 It is one of the most popular beginner-friendly projects for understanding data cleaning, feature engineering, and classification models.

 ---